thisguyistotallyben/bard/README.md

-Current State:
+### Current State:

+**Thursday, December 21, 2017:** BARD is slowly being brought back to its original state using the new NCU

-As of Tuesday, August 8, 2017, BARD uses only an ncurses-driven command line interface.
+**Tuesday, August 8, 2017:** BARD uses only an ncurses-driven command line interface.
 For now.

 ## DEV BRANCH

-BARD is being redeveloped to hopefully be less hastly written and is also using my improved NCurses Utils library.
+BARD is being redeveloped to hopefully be less hastly written and to also use my improved NCursesUtils library.

 Install: